-Where I live in the South, there has been an oppressive heat wave for many days, and other parts of the country are also experiencing high temperatures.
+Where I live in the South, there is often an oppressive heat wave for many days.
 The challenge is to make your training enjoyable, productive, and safe during hot weather.
 First, try to ride early in the morning or late in the evening to avoid the highest temperatures of the day.
 The morning hours are preferable because you have the benefit of the cooler night air preceding them, so the air feels fresher and, in the case of the South, less humid.

 When you’ve finished riding, let the horse walk on a loose rein for a few minutes to cool down.
 Then give it a quick bath, use a sweat scraper to remove excess water, and, if the animal is still hot to the touch, walk it until it is no longer producing steam and its body temperature feels normal under your hand.
 You can then let the animal graze on a lead line until its coat is dry.
 If the horse is put into the stall wet, it usually has a hard time drying out, so it begins to roll in the shavings or straw to dry its coat.
 This makes a big mess and can result in the horse getting “cast” in the stall—that is, as it rolls, its feet get stuck against a wall.
 In this case, the horse sometimes can’t get its feet off the wall without assistance.

 There has been a lot of debate about the temperature of water given to a horse after work—both water that is drunk by the horse and water that is used to bath the animal.
 There are times when very cold water is used on key places on a horse to bring its temperature down, for instance, during the cross country day of a three-day event.
 However, horses are not usually reaching extreme temperatures after a routine workout, so in general I would say to bathe a horse in tepid water after a workout.